 Mice, hamsters, gerbils and small birds $5.00

 Your pet will receive initial vaccinations that are age appropriate, which includes the rabies vaccination for all adult cats and dogs.
 HSMC will not give a rabies vaccination to any pet that is under 3 months of age.
-If you are to adopt a pet that has not reached the age of 3 months, the rabies vaccination will be at your expense once the animal has reached the appropriate age.
+If you are to adopt a pet that has not reached the age of 3 months, the rabies vaccination will be arranged in coordination with HSMC and their veterinary partner at no cost to you.
 HSMC cannot reimburse you for any medical bills you incur.
 There will be no refunds or exchanges unless your veterinarian has deemed, in writing, that the animal is unadoptable due to health or behavior within the first 30 days of the adoption.

 All cats and dogs must be spayed or neutered to stem the epidemic of pet overpopulation.
 Also, please note all cats and dogs 8 weeks and older will be spayed or neutered prior to going to his or her new home.

 - FeLV snap test for adult cat $20.00

 - Heartworm/Lyme snap test for a dog $20.00